 Cats use their tails to communicate to the world through body language.
-You can tell a lot about a cat’s disposition by what it’s tail is doing.
+You can tell a lot about a cat’s disposition by what their tail is doing.
 With that being said, cats usually do control their tails.
-No one is exactly sure how much control they have over their tails, but as it is essentially an extension of their spine they do have control over it.
+No one is exactly sure how much control they have over their tails, but as it is essentially an extension of their spine, they do have control over it.

 Cats sometimes use their tails to send deliberate messages (the “thump, thump, thump” on the floor meaning “stop what you’re doing before the claws come out”), but their tails also move involuntarily, similar to our involuntary laughing when something is funny or crying when sad.

 Tail movements (flicking, wiggling) are thought to be more involuntary than the positions (high, low) they are held at.

 A cat’s tail, along with their ears, will indicate what kind of mood they’re in most of the time.
 Let’s find out more.